avinashbabudonthu/core-java-practice/notes/java-8-notes.md

 		* jdeps

 # New Features in JVM
-* The PermGen space is gone and has been replaced with `Metaspace`
+* The PermGen space is removed and replaced with `Metaspace`
 * The JVM options `-XX:PermSize` and `-XX:MaxPermSize` have been replaced by `-XX:MetaSpaceSize` and `-XX:MaxMetaspaceSize` respectively

 # FunctionalInterface
 * Interface with only one abstract method
 * Use `@FunctionalInterface` annotation to declare functional interface
-* If we add more than one abstract method to interface which is annotated with @FunctionalInterface, compile error will come
+* If we add more than one abstract method to interface which is annotated with @FunctionalInterface, compilation error will come
 * Even though these 2 interfaces are functional interfaces, these are not annotated with @FunctionalInterface annotation
 	* java.lang.AutoCloseable
 	* java.util.Closeable